Skip to main content

 Mistake 1: No Strategy at All (Just a Feature List)

 What it looks like: The product team has a roadmap full of features.
 Each feature has a business case.
 The roadmap is prioritized.
-But there is no connective tissue — no explanation of why these specific features, in this specific order, will produce a specific outcome.
+But there is no connective tissue.
+No explanation of why these specific features, in this specific order, will produce a specific outcome.

 The roadmap answers "what are we building?"
 It does not answer "why will this win?"
+Teams stuck in this pattern are often operating as feature factories.
+Shipping output without connecting it to outcomes.

 Real example: A Series B project management tool I advised had a roadmap with 40 items across 4 quarters.
 I asked the VP of Product: "If you could only ship 5 things this year, which 5 would matter most?"
 She could not answer without consulting the roadmap.
 The features had been prioritized individually but there was no overarching thesis about what the product needed to become.